Srosh-akb/Traffic/README.md

 ## Traffic
-AI to identify which traffic sign appears in an image.
+CS50AI Project 5 - AI to identify which traffic sign appears in an image.

 ## Instructions
 1. Download this repository to your device.